Research Catalogue Extended Guide

 The users that were added will show up as a list below the field.
 After clicking submit, collaborators will receive an invitation from you in their collaboration page.

-Accepting a collaboration invitation
+Accepting a Collaboration Invitation

 You can find all collaboration invitations under https://www.researchcatalogue.net/collaboration/list.
 At the bottom of the list of invitations, you can find the backlog.
 In the backlog you can easily find all your past collaboration interactions, including links to the expositons & groups that you have been invited to.
 If you have “collaboration” notifications switched on in your profile settings, you will also recieve an email when somebody invites you.